cloudflare/cloudflare-docs/content/cloudflare-one/connections/connect-networks/private-net/warp-connector.md

 ## Prerequisites

 - A Linux host{{<fnref num="2">}} on each subnet
-- Your firewall allows inbound/outbound traffic over the [WARP IP addresses, ports, and domains](/cloudflare-one/connections/connect-devices/warp/deployment/firewall/)
+- Verify that your firewall allows inbound/outbound traffic over the [WARP IP addresses, ports, and domains](/cloudflare-one/connections/connect-devices/warp/deployment/firewall/).

 ## 1. Create a service token